-- Unvented crawlspace meeting IRC 2012 (Details below): - Exposed earth is covered with a continuous ≥6 mil vapor barrier.
+Unvented crawlspace meeting IRC 2012 (Details below):

+- I. Exposed earth is covered with a continuous ≥6 mil vapor barrier.
 Joints of the vapor barrier shall overlap by 6" and shall be sealed.
-The edges of the vapor retarder shall extend ≥ 6" up the stem wall and shall be attached and sealed to the stem wall or insulation; and - II.
+The edges of the vapor retarder shall extend ≥ 6" up the stem wall and shall be attached and sealed to the stem wall or insulation: AND - II.
 One of the following is provided for under the under-floor space: - a.
 Continuously operated mechanical exhaust ventilation at a rate equal to 1 cubic foot per minute for each 50 square feet of crawlspace floor area, including an air pathway to the common area (such as a duct or transfer grill) and perimeter walls insulated in accordance to IECC 2015 - b.
-Conditioned air supply sized to deliver at a rate equal to 1 cubic foot per minute for each 50 square feet of under-floor area, including a return air pathway to the common area (such as a duct or transfer grill) and perimeter walls insulated in accordance with IECC 2015
+Conditioned air supply sized to deliver at a rate equal to 1 cubic foot per minute for each 50 square feet of underfloor area, including a return air pathway to the common area (such as a duct or transfer grill) and perimeter walls insulated in accordance with IECC 2015

 Traditional vented crawlspaces are known sources of moisture that can result in damage to framing members and introduce pollutants to living spaces.
-If a crawlspace is included in the design of a home it should be designed in a way that separates the area from moisture sources and provides for treatment of the area for moisture and humidity.
+If a crawlspace is included in the design, it must include specifications to separate the area from moisture sources and provides for treatment of the area for moisture and humidity.

-Properly unvented crawlspaces keep out unwanted moisture better than conventional, wallvented crawlspaces in temperate-humid climates.
+Properly unvented crawlspaces keep out unwanted moisture better than conventional, wall vented crawlspaces in temperate-humid climates.
 Homes with closed crawlspaces (aka "sealed," "unvented," or "conditioned") also can save significantly on energy when compared to homes with wall-vented crawlspaces because they reduce energy loss through the floor of a building.